po1sigala/live/01-Class-Content/10-OOP/03-Algorithms/02-is-unique/README.md

 ### Hints

-There are a variety of ways to solve this problem, but try the same technique that you used in the Character Count algorithm from a previous unit.
+There are a variety of ways to solve this problem, but try the same technique that you used in the Character Count algorithm from a previous module.

 ---